Causal Discovery with Unobserved Confounding and non-Gaussian Data: Introduction

 \subsection{Previous work}

 Most work on causal discovery with latent variables focuses on recovering causal structure in the form of an \emph{ancestral graph}.
-For problems without selection effects, as considered here, ancestral graphs are special cases of BAPs that satisfy the additional restriction that $\an(v)\cap\sib(v)=\emptyset$ for all nodes $v$.
+For settings without selection effects, as considered here, ancestral graphs are special cases of BAPs that satisfy the additional restriction that $\an(v)\cap\sib(v)=\emptyset$ for all nodes $v$.
 By adding bidirected edges to $E_\leftrightarrow$, every ancestral graph $G$ can be transformed into a \emph{maximal ancestral graph} (MAG) while preserving the conditional independence relations in $G$.
 Gaussian MAG models can then be entirely characterized by conditional independence \citep{richardson:2002}.
 However, for any MAG there are generally other MAGs that are Markov equivalent, i.e., encode the same set of conditional independence relations.
 Markov equivalent MAGs have the same adjacencies but the edges may be of different orientations or types.
 The Markov equivalence class of any MAG can be compactly represented by a \emph{partial ancestral graph} (PAG) \citep{ali2009markov}.

-\citet{spirtes2000causation} proposed the Fast Causal Inference algorithm (FCI) to estimate the PAG corresponding to the underlying causal graph. \citet{zhang2008completeness} added additional orientation rules such that the output of FCI is complete. \citet{colombo:2012} and \citet{claassen2013learning} develop additional variants---RFCI and FCI+, respectively---which only require a polynomial number of conditional independence tests if the degree of the graph is bounded. \citet{triantafillou2016score} select a MAG via a greedy search which maximizes a penalized Gaussian likelihood, and \citet{bernstein2020permutation} propose a greedy search over partial orderings of the variables.
+\citet{spirtes2000causation} proposed the Fast Causal Inference algorithm (FCI) to estimate the PAG corresponding to the underlying causal graph. \citet{zhang2008completeness} added additional orientation rules such that the output of FCI is complete. \citet{colombo:2012}, \citet{claassen2013learning}, and \cite{chen2021causal} develop additional variants---RFCI, FCI+, and lFCI, respectively---which only require a polynomial number of conditional independence tests if the degree of the graph is bounded, or in the last case exploit possible local separation properties. \citet{triantafillou2016score} select a MAG via a greedy search which maximizes a penalized Gaussian likelihood, and \citet{bernstein2020permutation} propose a greedy search over partial orderings of the variables.
 Efforts are also underway to refine the picture provided by conditional independence by considering additional non-parametric constraints imposed by SEM \citep{verma1990equivalence, shpitser2014introduction, evans2016margins}.
 In a different vein, \citet{nowzohour2015structure} propose a greedy search which assumes that the true model is a linear SEM with Gaussian errors which corresponds to a BAP.